A year ago, Biden kicked off his campaign with pizza and handshakes. Now, it’s all Zoom calls and appearances from his basement.

 A year later, the Acela isn’t running.
 Much of Amtrak’s ordinary service isn’t, either.
 Gianni’s is open only for takeout.
 And Biden, now the presumptive Democratic nominee, spends his days mostly inside his home.

-“Here we are, doing a virtual campaign, which has never been done before,” said South Carolina state Sen. Dick Harpootlian, a longtime friend of Biden’s who pushed him to enter the race.
+“Here we are, doing a virtual campaign, which has never been done before,” said South Carolina state Sen. Dick Harpootlian (D), a longtime friend of Biden’s who pushed him to enter the race.
 Harpootlian said he’s been hosting fundraisers, knocking on doors and attending rallies for presidential candidates for decades.

 “Those are the mechanisms that I’m used to, that I grew up with, if you will,” he said.
 “And many of those mechanisms are out the window.”

-To mark the anniversary his campaign, Biden can’t celebrate with a rally.
+To mark the anniversary of his campaign, Biden can’t celebrate with a rally.
 His team can’t open new offices and collect names and addresses of supporters.

 Instead, staffers learned to sew masks for distribution to those who need them most.
 That work is part of an effort to focus on the front-line health-care workers and first responders who have put themselves in danger as the novel coronavirus has ravaged the country.